endeesa/hundzula-2024-reproducible-nlp/docs/dvc-step-by-step.rst

 # push the data to the remote
 dvc push
+# or dvc push -r myremote to specify the remote
 ```

 - Note instead of S3 you can also use a local directory e.g. `/tmp/dvcstore`, ssh, google cloud, azure, etc.